nick-ng/svelte-play-reader/README.md

 ### ToDo Comments

-- src/lib/opensourceshakespeare-org/compiler.ts:110: @todo(nick-ng): sometimes there is an "Exit." stage direction at the end of a feet
 - src/lib/opensourceshakespeare-org/utils.ts:40: @todo(nick-ng): what if an unknown character enters with a known character in the same stage direction?